A mission completed: Foxboro man relates his experience in Polish underground in WWII on his 100th birthday, days before his death

 It was just the start of what was to become a land drenched in blood.
 That was the horror unleashed on Poland.

-That’s the dark world into which 17-year-old Franciszek “Frank” Zalesji, his mother and father and brothers and sisters and the Polish nation were plunged.
+That’s the dark world into which 17-year-old Franciszek “Frank” Zaleski, his mother and father and brothers and sisters and the Polish nation were plunged.

 Sometime during 1939, in a village called Szpegawsk near his hometown of Krag, Frank witnessed a roundup of Jews, community leaders, priests and teachers.

-Note: Editor's note: Franciszek “Frank” Zaleski died peacefully in the presence of his daughter Alicja Zadroga and his grandchildren, Diana and Johnny Zadroga, two days after he was interviewed for this story.